meridian

 Skip this page when

-Stomach Meridian: ST36, ST25, ST40, and Digestion Language fails if Stomach channel context with its named point links becomes a health answer, body-wide certainty, or a shortcut around point-specific cautions.
+Stomach Meridian Points: ST36, ST25, and ST40 Location Context fails if Stomach channel context with its named point links becomes a health answer, body-wide certainty, or a shortcut around point-specific cautions.

 Next step

-Open ST36, ST25, or ST40 according to the actual body region, or use digestive Safety when abdominal symptoms are severe, persistent, unusual, or unclear.
+Open ST36 for lower-leg location, ST25 for abdomen-specific limits, or ST40 for vocabulary; use Safety or qualified care first when symptoms are severe, persistent, abdominal, vomiting-related, pregnancy-related, or unclear.
 Use the Stomach family name only to choose one linked point, glossary term, or safety page; do not jump from channel context to pressure.

 Licensed anatomy referenceStomach Meridian: Beginner Atlas uses the anatomy reference to connect map language with concrete point pages, not symptom inference.
 Use the written page task to understand the Stomach meridian without using it as personal health guidance, then treat the anatomy reference as a navigation aid only.ST36 ZusanliST25 TianshuST40 Fenglong